SondreUM/UiTHack25/noob/noob3/README.md

-# Noob - Noob1
+# Noob - Noob3

 > Noob - easy

-A rivaling gang stolen your flag.
-You need to get it back.
-Are you up for the challenge?
+Third time's the charm.
+And this time they even remembered to delete the flag so you cannot take it back.

-You can connect to their server with the following command `ssh noob1@uithack.td.org.uit.no -p 6000`
+It should be too late, but who says `history` can't be changed?

-The password is `noobyPenguin`
+You can connect to their server with the following command `ssh noob3@uithack.td.org.uit.no -p 6002`

-Read up on the "cat" command if you are not familiar with it.
+The password is the flag in the previous noob challenge.

 Use command `exit` to disconnect from the server when you are done.